-We see circular economy as an important solution towards limiting global warming as close as possible to 1.5°C. We as a bank have to value differently, treat risk differently, and finance differently when it comes to the circular economy.
+We see circular economy as an important way to help achieve global climate goals .
+We as a bank have to value differently, treat risk differently, and finance differently when it comes to the circular economy.
 Our role is important, as we can help unlock finance for new business models and engage on new value propositions with our clients.

 What is ING doing?

 We build our knowledge and network

 We published several research reports on circular economy and financing the circular economy.
 Our recent publication: ‘Rethinking the road to the circular economy’ answers important questions: Why do we need to move to a circular economy?
 What are the hurdles for circular economy growth?
 How can we get the circular economy going?

 The key seems to be to work together across the value chain, across industries and also between public and private parties.
 That’s why we regularly host roundtables with clients and other stakeholders to discuss the hurdles and challenges, for instance on plastics.
 Other value chains with a high potential for circularity we focus on are packaging, batteries and vehicles, and electronics/ICT equipment.